ComputationalThermodynamics/MAGEMin/README.md

 Full support to install and use MAGEMin is available [here](https://computationalthermodynamics.github.io/MAGEMin_C.jl/dev/).

 ## Available thermodynamic database
- **Mantle** (Holland et al., 2013; Stixrude, & Lithgow-Bertelloni, 2011; 2021; 2024), **Metapelite** (White et al., 2014), **Metabasite** (Green et al., 2016), **Igneous** (Holland et al., 2018 -> Green et al., 2025; Weller et al., 2024) and **Ultramafic** (Evans & Frost, 2021).
+ **Mantle** (Holland et al., 2013; Stixrude, & Lithgow-Bertelloni, 2011; 2021; 2024), **Metapelite** (White et al., 2014), **Metabasite** (Green et al., 2016), **Igneous** (Holland et al., 2018 -> Green et al., 2025; Weller et al., 2024), **Ultramafic** (Evans & Frost, 2021) and **HP/LT** (Pourteau et al., 2014), along with dry/extended variants of several of these and a combined dataset — see the detailed list below.

 ### MAGEMin_C

 [MAGEMin_C](https://github.com/ComputationalThermodynamics/MAGEMin_C.jl) allow to quickly and easily compute single point minimization (serial and parallel) using `Julia` and retrieve the results in a structure.
 This gives flexibility to the user on how to treat the data.
 Some programming experience in `Julia` are necessary.

 ### MAGEMinApp
-[MAGEMinApp](https://github.com/ComputationalThermodynamics/MAGEMinApp.jl) is the graphic user interface developped to compute various type of phase diagrams (P-T, T-X, P-X, PT-X) and PTX paths.
-MAGEMinApp offers the options to display isocontours, select solution phase for the calculation, automatic labelling of the phase fields, saving the diagrams as vector graphic files and export the data as tables and csv files...
+[MAGEMinApp](https://github.com/ComputationalThermodynamics/MAGEMinApp.jl) is the graphic user interface developped to compute various type of phase diagrams (P-T, T-X, P-X, PT-X, T-T poly-metamorphic and μ-μ chemical-potential diagrams) and PTX paths.
+MAGEMinApp offers the options to display isocontours, select solution phase for the calculation, automatic labelling of the phase fields, classify computed phases against standard petrological classification diagrams, saving the diagrams as vector graphic files and export the data as tables and csv files...

+### Native chemical-potential fixing
+`MAGEMin` natively supports fixing the chemical potential of one or more oxide components directly (`mu_fix_idx`/`mu_fix_val` in `MAGEMin_C`), instead of only their bulk content, via a fictive-phase mechanism generalizing the existing single-component `buffer`/`buffer_n` option.
+This is the engine behind `MAGEMinApp`'s μ-μ diagrams, and can also be used directly through `MAGEMin_C` for single-point or grid calculations.
+The fixed oxide's bulk content must be set generously in excess of what the target chemical potential implies for the mechanism to reliably activate.

 ## Installing and using MAGEMinApp